-Uncovering Web Leads for B2B Sales Teams
+Uncovering Website Leads for B2B Sales Teams

-Inside and outside sales teams need a steady stream of prospects to contact, usually sourced via a combination of sales-driven and marketing-driven efforts to build a prospect base.
+Inside and outside sales representatives and sales development reps need a steady stream of prospects to contact, usually sourced via a combination of sales-driven and marketing-driven efforts to build a prospect base.

 It’s in this context that many companies turn to B2B IP tracking tools to help identify who is visiting the company website and what website content they are consuming.

 Typically, only a very small fraction of B2B website visitors contact the company or register for e-newsletters and other content offers.
-So it’s easy to see why B2B sales teams are eager to reach out more proactively to get a sales conversation started.
+So it’s easy to see why B2B sales staff are eager to reach out more proactively to get a sales conversation started.

 Armed with better insights into B2B website users, sales staff can engage new prospects in a timely way, moving them more quickly into the sales funnel for qualifying and closing.